-The best touchscreen laptops of 2020 are highly responsive to your touch gestures, support digital pen input and delight your eyes color vibrancy and radiant brightness.
+The best touchscreen laptops of 2021 are highly responsive to touch gestures, support digital pen input, and delight your eyes with vibrant colors and radiant brightness.

 One thing you should be aware of, though, is that touch screen laptops have a tendency of being a bigger drain on battery than non-touch screen laptops.
 In our reviews, touch screen laptops typically outputted lower battery runtimes than non-touch screen devices.

 Traditional laptops with touch screens are great, but if you really want the full benefits of touch support, buy one of the best 2-in-1 laptops.
 And if you're a student, check out our list of the best college laptops.
 If you're not certain you'll need a touch screen, then check out our Best Laptops of 2020 page, which includes non-touch models.